Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Project1: Assembla Subversion.
 Project2: GitHub Enterprise.
 Project3:Git in Azure Repos.
 - [ ] Project1: Bitbucket Cloud.
 Project2: Assembla Subversion.
 Project3: GitHub Enterprise.
 - [ ] Project1: GitHub Enterprise.
 Project2: Assembla Subversion.
 Project3: Git in Azure Repos.

-### What should you recommend?

-- [ ] a single long-running branch.
-- [ ] multiple long-running branches.
-- [ ] a single fork per team member.
-- [x] a single-running branch with multiple short-lived topic branches.

 ### You provision an Azure Kubernetes Service (AKS) cluster that has RBAC enabled.
 You have a Helm chart for a client application.
 You need to configure Helm and Tiller on the cluster and install the chart.
 Which three commands should you recommend be run in sequence?